Catalyst-Consluting-Group/Capstone-Taxi/README.md

-# TechCatalyst Data Engineering Capstone Projec
+# TechCatalyst Data Engineering Capstone Project
 Using the NYC Taxi trip data (2024–2025), our goal is to build a complete data pipeline from ingestion to analysis to show insights about the data.

 ## Statement of Purpose